realworldocaml/book/en/06-error-handling.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The option in the return type indicates that the function may not
-succeed in finding a suitable element, as in these examples:
+succeed in finding a suitable element, as you can see below.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # let x = List.find [1;2;3] ~f:(fun x -> x >= 2) ;;